A gene is an inheritance unit of us while the allele is an alternative form of it.

 “A gene is a polynucleotide chain of DNA- a functional portion- having introns and exons, encodes protein or group of proteins via mRNA transcript.”

-For example, a gene for eye colour, a gene for hair colour, a gene for height etc.
+For example, a gene for eye color, a gene for hair color, a gene for height, etc.

 Now, this sounds more specific and scientific.

 On the other side, the alleles are the alternative forms of a gene.

 The alternative forms are two or more than two, for example, the OCA2 gene is located on chromosome number 15 and plays an important role in the development of eye color along with HERC2 gene.

 Therefore, the eye color is developed from the activity of the OCA2 gene while various shades of it like a blue eye, black eye, and red eye are developed by different alleles of it.